 "anything worth doing is worth overdoing" mick jagger

-Opening its doors at 40 Jermyn Street in December 1969, Tramp has been one of the most exclusive private clubs ever since, outlasting many of London's popular haunts of the past.
+Opening its doors at 40 Jermyn Street in December 1969, Tramp has been one of the most exclusive private members clubs ever since, outlasting many of London's popular haunts of the past.
 Its forerunner, Dolly's, located at 57 Jermyn Street, was a trial run for the formula that became the ethos of Tramp: the place to be, the place to be seen, and the place for anyone who is anyone to party from dusk till dawn.

 Founded by Oscar Lerman, Bill Ofner and Johnny Gold, Tramp was named from an unlikely source.
 It was whilst watching a documentary about Charlie Chaplin's famous character, The Little Tramp, when the narrator remarked that, "this was the greatest Tramp of all".
 The statement struck a chord with the founders and provided their venue with the perfect name.